mautic/user-documentation/docs/configuration/settings.rst

 * **Custom return path (bounce) address** - Set a custom return path/bounce Email address for Emails sent from the system.
 Note that some mail transports, such as GMail, won't support this.

-* **Mailer is owner** - If Contacts in Mautic have owners, select Yes to use the Contact owner as the sender of Emails to any Contacts they’re listed as the owner for.
+* **Mailer is owner** - If Contacts in Mautic have owners, select Yes to use the Contact owner as the sender of Emails to any Contacts they're listed as the owner for.

 .. note::

     Mailer is owner overrides any other name or Email to send mail from, including the default and individual Emails.
-Every Contact owner’s domain must have ``SPF`` and ``DKIM`` records.
+Every Contact owner's domain must have ``SPF`` and ``DKIM`` records.
 You can see this configuration for individual Emails, rather than globally.
     For more information see :doc:`Mailer is owner</channels/emails>`

 * **Service to send mail through** - Select the Email service provider you use, and enter your credentials.